phan/phan/internal/Phan-Config-Settings.md

 ## exclude_file_list

-A file list that defines files that will be excluded from parsing and analysis and will not be read at all.
+A list of files that will be excluded from parsing and analysis and will not be read at all.

 This is useful for excluding hopelessly unanalyzable files that can't be removed for whatever reason.